-At the most essential level, a mission statement defines why an organization exists.
-The vision describes where Gurnee wants to go in the future, and the mission establishes the Village's role in reaching that destination.
-The key stakeholders of the community-including residents, businesses, youth, and governing agencies-painted a picture of the future.
+At the most essential level, a Mission Statement defines why an organization exists.
+The Vision describes where Gurnee wants to go in the future, and the Mission establishes the Village's role in reaching that destination.

 Engage

 •Our residents, businesses, and visitors in an ongoing dialogue about their ideas, needs, and concerns.